JoseExposito/touchegg/README.md

 Included by default on elementary OS 6 and Zorin OS 16.

-## Red Hat, Fedora and derivatives
+## Fedora, CentOS, RHEL and derivatives

 On Fedora, openSUSE and CentOS (EPEL) it is recommended to use the [official COPR](https://copr.fedorainfracloud.org/coprs/jose_exposito/touchegg/) to install Touchégg and